vertrex/Arcade-JujuDensetsu_MiSTer/README.md

+> [!WARNING]
+> This core is now part of [jtcores](https://github.com/jotego/jtcores)
+> the latest update will be available directly from it's repostiory and you must submit your issue to [jtcores](https://github.com/jotego/jtcores)
+> You can download the latest version of the core for mister/pocket and other platform directly from [jtbin](https://github.com/jotego/jtbin) that is updated frequently

-# Toki / JuJu Densetsu for Mister FPGA :
+## Toki / JuJu Densetsu for Mister FPGA :

 This is a port of [JuJu Densetsu](http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=juju&lang=en) alias Toki, in verilog for [MiSTer FPGA](https://github.com/MiSTer-devel/Main_MiSTer/wiki).